Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ![Application preview](images/15.jpg)

-This screenshot has been taken after an invalid form submission to present what the form should look like in an invalid state.
+This screenshot has been taken after invalid form submission to present what the form should look like in an invalid state.

 ### Exercise 10.20.

-Implement a sign up form for registering a user using Formik.
-The form should have three fields: username, password and password confirmation.
+Implement a sign-up form for registering a user using Formik.
+The form should have three fields: username, password, and password confirmation.
 Validate the form using Yup schema so that it contains the following validations:

 - Username is a required string with a length between 1 and 30
 - Password is a required string with a length between 5 and 50
 - Password confirmation matches the password

-Password confirmation field's validation can be a bit tricky, but it can be done for example by using the [oneOf](https://github.com/jquense/yup#mixedoneofarrayofvalues-arrayany-message-string--function-schema-alias-equals) and [ref](https://github.com/jquense/yup#yuprefpath-string-options--contextprefix-string--ref) methods like suggested in [this issue](https://github.com/jaredpalmer/formik/issues/90#issuecomment-354873201).
+The password confirmation field's validation can be a bit tricky, but it can be done for example by using the [oneOf](https://github.com/jquense/yup#mixedoneofarrayofvalues-arrayany-message-string--function-schema-alias-equals) and [ref](https://github.com/jquense/yup#yuprefpath-string-options--contextprefix-string--ref) methods like suggested in [this issue](https://github.com/jaredpalmer/formik/issues/90#issuecomment-354873201).

 You can create a new user by using the `createUser` mutation.
-Find out how this mutations work by exploring the documentation in the GraphQL playground.
-After a succesful `createUser` mutation, sign the created user in by using the `useSignIn` hook like we did in the sign in the form.
-After user has been signed in, redirect the user to the reviewed repositories list view.
+Find out how this mutation work by exploring the documentation in the GraphQL playground.
+After a successful `createUser` mutation, sign the created user in by using the `useSignIn` hook as we did in the sign in the form.
+After the user has been signed in, redirect the user to the reviewed repositories list view.

-User should be able to access the sign up form through the app bar by pressing a "Sign up" tab.
+The user should be able to access the sign-up form through the app bar by pressing a "Sign up" tab.
 This tab should only be visible to users that aren't signed in.

-The final version of the sign up form should look something like this:
+The final version of the sign-up form should look something like this:

 ![Application preview](images/16.jpg)

-This screenshot has been taken after an invalid form submission to present what the form should look like in an invalid state.
+This screenshot has been taken after invalid form submission to present what the form should look like in an invalid state.

 ### Exercise 10.21.

 At the moment repositories in the reviewed repositories list are ordered by the date of repository's first review.
 Implement a feature that allows users to select the principle, which is used to order the repositories.
 The available ordering principles should be:

 - Latest repositories.
-Repository with the latest first review is on the top of the list.
+The repository with the latest first review is on the top of the list.
 This is the current behavior and should be the default principle.
 - Highest rated repositories.
-Repository with the _highest_ average rating is on the top of the list.
+The repository with the _highest_ average rating is on the top of the list.
 - Lowest rated repositories.
-Repository with the _lowest_ average rating is on the top of the list.
+The repository with the _lowest_ average rating is on the top of the list.

-The `repositories` query used to fetch the reviewed repositories has a argument called `orderBy`, which you can use to define the ordering principle.
+The `repositories` query used to fetch the reviewed repositories has an argument called `orderBy`, which you can use to define the ordering principle.
 The argument has two allowed values: `CREATED_AT` (order by the date of repository's first review) and `RATING_AVERAGE`, (order by the repository's average rating).
 The query also has an argument called `orderDirection` which can be used to change the order direction.
 The argument has two allowed values: `ASC` (ascending, smallest value first) and `DESC` (descending, biggest value first).

 The selected ordering principle state can be maintained for example using the React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook.
 The variables used in the `repositories` query can be given to the `useRepositories` hook as an argument.